...unique sonorities and an engaging sound world...

 More information

-Christopher Best is a freelance composer based in the South West of England writing mostly concert, stage and acousmatic music.
-Groups to have commissioned him include the Fisarchi Ensemble of Florence, the Malta Philharmonic Orchestra, Emilyn Claid & Co., Scottish Dance Theatre, Bimba Dance Theatre and Jamaican National Dance.
+Christopher Best is a composer specialising in concert, stage and acousmatic music.
+Commissioning groups have included the Malta Philharmonic Orchestra, the Fisarchi Ensemble of Florence, Scottish Dance Theatre, Emilyn Claid & Co., Jamaican National Dance and Bimba Dance Theatre.
 Works have also been written for ensembles such as Aquarius, Jane's Minstrels, Kokoro, the choir of Selwyn College Cambridge and Onyx Brass.

-Since 2010 Chris has held a senior lectureship at Falmouth University, having formerly been Reader in music composition at Dartington College of Arts in Devon.
-He has taught extensively throughout the UK and abroad, and co-directed residential music and dance exchanges in Devon, London and Madrid.
+Between 2010 and 2025 Chris held a senior lectureship at Falmouth University, having formerly been Reader in music composition at Dartington College of Arts in Devon.
+He has taught extensively throughout the UK and abroad, and co-directed residential music and dance exchanges in Devon, Manchester, London and Madrid.

 Jamaican Dance Co.
 Twilight Tempest poster.
 Image courtesy of Indra Thiagarajah